Declaration of the Rights of Woman and of the Female Citizen: The politics of Gouges

 Olympe de Gouges was a French playwright and political activist whose feminist and abolitionist writings reached large audiences.
 She began her career as a playwright in the early 1780s, and as the political tensions of the French Revolution built, she became more involved in politics and law.

 In 1788 she published Réflexions sur les hommes négres, which demanded compassion for the plight of slaves in the French colonies.
 For Gouges there was a direct link between the autocratic monarchy in France and the institution of slavery, she argued that "Men everywhere are equal… Kings who are just do not want slaves; they know that they have submissive subjects".
 She came to the public's attention with the play l'Esclavage des Noirs, which was staged at the famous Comédie-Française in 1785.

 Gouges wrote her famous Declaration of the Rights of Woman and the Female Citizen shortly after the French Constitution of 1791 was ratified by King Louis XVI, and dedicated it to his wife, Queen Marie Antoinette.
 The French Constitution marked the birth of the short-lived constitutional monarchy and implemented a status based citizenship.
-Citizens were defined as men over 25, were "independent" and had paid the poll tax.
+Citizens were defined as men over 25 who were "independent" and had paid the poll tax.
 These citizens had the right to vote.
-Furthermore active citizenship was two-tiered, with those who could vote and those who were fit for public office.
-Women were by definition not afforded any rights of active citizenship.
-Like men who could not pay the poll tax, children, domestic servants, rural day-laborers and slaves, Jews, actors and hangmen, women had no political rights.
-In transferring sovereignty to the nation the constitution dismantled the old regime, but Gouges argued that it did not go far enough.
+Furthermore, active citizenship was two-tiered.
+Citizens were divided into two groups: those who could vote and those who were fit for public office.
+Women were by definition not afforded any of the rights of active citizenship.
+Like men who could not pay the poll tax, children, domestic servants, rural day-laborers, slaves, Jews, actors, and hangmen, women had no political rights.
+In transferring sovereignty to the nation, the constitution dismantled the old regime, but Gouges argued that it did not go far enough.
 This was followed by her Contrat Social ("Social Contract," named after a famous work of Jean-Jacques Rousseau), proposing marriage based upon gender equality.